 Where: 2025 Fairmount Avenue, Fairmount

-What: A vegan-friendly veggie burger catches our eye, as does the beet and goat cheese salad — both available during brunch and dinner service!
+What: A vegan-friendly veggie burger catches our eye, as does the beet and goat cheese salad.
+Both are available during brunch and dinner service.

 If you’re near the Falls Bridge …

 Where: 4116 Ridge Avenue, East Falls